 This one is crucial to get the most out of any outdoor activity.
 Snacks keep your belly full, your body fueled, and your spirits high.
 So, how do you carry everything?
 A backpack can throw off your balance when you are going full send, but it can also be a valuable tool to bring along everything you need to have an awesome day on the mountain.
 A good middle ground between maximum send and maximum storage could be a jacket with lots of pockets or a decent-sized fanny pack that can fit a delicious, homemade sandwich, a few granola bars, and a water bottle.
 Seriously, don’t forget to hydrate!

 If you've made it to the end of this article, thanks for reading!
 Did you find these tips useful?
-Do you have any money saving tips for snowboarders on a budget that I didn’t mention?
+Do you have any money-saving tips for snowboarders on a budget that I didn’t mention?
 I would love to hear your feedback.
-Click on my expert profile below to chat with me personally in real time.
+Click on my expert profile below to chat with me personally in real-time or reach out to a Curated Snowboarding expert to find the perfect budget gear for you.
 Stay safe and stay hydrated!